Team Services (Hosted XML) | TFS 2017 | TFS 2015 | TFS 2013

 An example of a CollectionURL is http://MyServer:8080/tfs/TeamProjectCollectionName.

 Edit the file.
-For details, see Work item tracking: Index to XML element definitions.
+For details, see work tracking: Index to XML element definitions.

 Import the WIT definition file.